fbernutz/die-himmelstraeumerin-blog/Content/posts/2021-08-22-well-being.md

 All these things help me feel better in everyday life.
 But I sometimes struggle to do them.
 Writing about them has reminded me to keep working on them every day until they become my new routine.
 So, take it easy, take a deep breath and take care of yourself. 🧡

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Things are hard right now for so many.
+> Things are hard right now for so many.
 At this point I’m trying to remind my team members in every team meeting and every 1:1: Take vacation.
 Take mental health days.
 Take CARE of yourselves.
-It doesn’t matter if the bug is fixed if YOU are broken.</p>&mdash; Sommer Panage (@Sommer) <a href="https://twitter.com/Sommer/status/1427442135343669253?ref_src=twsrc%5Etfw">August 17, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+It doesn’t matter if the bug is fixed if YOU are broken. &mdash; Sommer Panage (<a href="https://twitter.com/Sommer">@Sommer</a>), August 17, 2021